-As you know, on RDS there is a
+As you know, on RDS, there is a

 instance endpoints.
 Regular RDS does not provide a load balancer for read replicas.

-On Aurora, you still use
+However, on Aurora, you still use

 cluster endpoint for your write queries.
 But it also provides a

 reader endpoint acting as a load balancer for your read replicas.
-So you can simply use this endpoint for your read queries and create 15 read replicas behind it.
-In case of a failover, one of the read replicas become master and removed from this reader set.
+So you can use this endpoint for your read queries and create 15 read replicas behind it.
+In the case of a failover, one of the read replicas become master and removed from this reader set.

 Failover time is faster on Aurora!